Fox-ML-infrastructure/Fox-v1-infra/DOCS/03_technical/implementation/RESOLVED_CONFIG_FIX.md

 **Note**: Feature lookback is historical data that doesn't need purging.
 Only the target's future window needs purging to prevent leakage.

+**UPDATE (2025-12-12)**: The system now includes **Active Sanitization (Ghost Buster)** which proactively quarantines features with excessive lookback before training starts.
+This prevents "ghost feature" discrepancies where audit and auto-fix see different lookback values.
+See [Active Sanitization Guide](ACTIVE_SANITIZATION.md) for details.

 **All modules now use this function** instead of local derivations.

 ### 3. Updated Logging